richardhadden/pangloss-core/README.md

 The models must be initialised, which is done by the `ModelManager` object (see `model_setup/model_manager.py`).
 Models do nothing on their own.
 (Should make sure a model is initialised before doing something with it, or throw an error).
 Initialising a model does lots of modification to the model, which means they basically do nothing (or do it wrong) until initialised (see the tests: all models must be initialised first).
 (See ORM below) The model are really there for type verification, and to drive the API.
 Not ORM.

+### Of Camels and Cases (🐪 & 🧳)
+Model fields should be `snake_case`, as favoured by Python.
+These are automatically converted to and from `camelCase`, as favoured by JavaScriptLand.

 ### ORM (Object-Relational Mapper)

 There is no intention for this to function as an ORM. `BaseNode` models provide just basic CRUD methods which map to Cypher queries; except that it's hoped that the default CRUD operations return more useful things that just the models — a sort of splatted default-GraphQL-like view of a particular node and the relations from and to it (hence, directed relations at all times).
 The view taken here is that raw Cypher is the best way to write efficient queries to do very particular things — so define your own endpoints, write your own queries/response models [think of some canonical way to do this... should be added to model itself?]